LivePersonInc/developer-center/pages/documents/WebsiteMonitoring/LE-Tag/events/engagement.md

 ###  OFFER_CLICK

-This event is triggered when the engagement has been displayed on the page.
+This event is triggered when the engagement has been accepted by a user.

 **Event information**